-Russian invasion added inflationary pressure.
-Yet, prices of raw materials have mostly returned to their pre-war range.
+Prices of raw materials have mostly returned to their pre-war range

-Natural-gas prices are now at a one-to-five difference between the US and Europe.
+Natural-gas prices are now at an almost one-to-five difference between the US and Europe.
 Copper prices have increased for the last month because of booming global demand while wheat prices have strongly decreased since the Russian invasion to reach their pre-COVID level.